jhsu802701/rails_from_scratch_rails5/10-01-user_methods.md

 ### Updating the User Index Appearance
 * Log in to your local app as an admin.
-*
-*
+* Go to the URL http://localhost:3000/users.
+The user index will appear, but the table would look far better with lines between each entry.
-* Add the following content to app/assets/stylesheets/custom.scss to format the table in the users index page:
+* Add the following content to the end of app/assets/stylesheets/custom.scss to format the table in the users index page:
 ```
-/* Users index */
+/* Users and admins indices */
-.users {
+.users, .admins {
   td {
     border: 1px solid black;
     padding: 5px;